bondarukoleh/java_playground/info/deploying.md

 .jar file executable.
 User's OS doesn't know about this bunch of .class files, so we need to explain what file have main() method, what file needs to be run.
 This is the `MANIFEST.MF` file, we should put it in JAR and user's java API will look for this file to understand how it should run this JAR.
+Package structure must be the same as it was before you use the classes.
+In most cases com package must be the first in the jar.

 ```manifest
 Manifest-Version: 1.0